lucapette/website/content/writing/my-programming-principles.md

 I can solve any problem.

 It is somewhat obvious that experience made me more confident.
-I gained experience through trail and error.
+I gained experience through trial and error.
 Rinse and repeat.
 I learned what works and what not by trying things out, often the hard way.
 So yes experience makes me confident.
 Sounds good no?
 Yes and no. I need balance.